molinsp/smash-cmu/Simulations/SimulationFramework/readme.txt

 	For MPC to work, Perl also has to be installed in the computer.
 For Windows, ActivePerl can be used for Perl execution (http://www.activestate.com/activeperl) .

-	Once Perl and ACE are setup, the following scripts can generate the projects:\
+	Once Perl and ACE are setup, the following scripts can be used to generate the projects:
-		- Visual Studio 2010: generate_vs2010.bat
+		- For Visual Studio 2010: generate_vs2010.bat
-		- G++ Makefile		: generate_make.sh
+		- For G++ Makefile		: generate_make.sh

- - DroneControllerSimulator
+ 1. DroneControllerSimulator

      This program acts as a simulated drone, containing all current code and logic for the drones except for the hardware layer.
 Instead of the actual hardware layer, it uses a V-Rep layer